kraftaa/kraftaa.github.io/_posts/2024-12-17-from-postgres-to-athena-rust.md

 I had a Postgres RDS database holding production data.
 While Postgres is great for transactional workloads, I faced multiple challenges when trying to perform heavy computations, aggregations, and data enrichment:

 ## Security Concerns:
 I didn’t want to give direct access to the Postgres RDS instance to other services or users.
-Instead, I wanted a secure and controlled way to read data, transform it, and expose only enriched results.
+Instead, I wanted a secure and controlled way to read data, transform it, and expose only selected results.
 Access was restricted to calls made only via a program (like an API call) for security.

 ## Performance Issues:
 Running complex calculations directly on the Postgres instance was affecting query performance for other critical workloads.